huanglikun/BRM/README.md

 # <a name="top"></a>Block Regression Mapping (BRM)
 **Block Regression Mapping (BRM)** is a statistical method for QTL mapping based on bulked segregant analysis by deep sequencing.
 The core function is programmed by R language.
+For the detailed description of the method, please see the original article "BRM: A statistical method for QTL mapping based on bulked segregant analysis by deep sequencing" (submitted to Bioinformatics).

 ## Content
 * [Introduction](#intro)